 How much carbon is produced by the steel production process?

 Steel production is an energy-intensive process as it requires high temperatures to transform iron ore into steel.
-The energy and heat from the processes comes from fossil fuels, which is primarily coal.
+The energy and heat from the processes come from fossil fuels, which is primarily coal.
 The use of fossil fuels means that the average CO2 emissions from steel production is about 1.85 tonnes CO2 per tonne of steel produced.

 How much carbon is produced every year by the steel sector?